 These 7 formative assessments are perfect for teachers to utilize in the virtual classroom.
 The best way to find which is right for you is to spend a few minutes familiarizing yourself with each platform to find out which best fits your current needs.

-You can always try out a different tool as you become more comfortable with your new digital learning environment, but it is important not to overwhelm yourself with too many new tools too quickly.
+You can always try out a different tool as you become more comfortable with your new digital learning environment.
+Still, it is important not to overwhelm yourself with too many new tools too quickly.

-Formatively assessing your students helps you figure out how to adjust your teaching based on where their students are at, drive instruction practices, and address student growth and understanding.
-This allows for differentiation for the variety of learning styles, learning levels, and ultimately helps improve student growth by providing steady feedback.
+Formatively assessing your students helps you determine how to adjust your teaching based on where your students are, drive instruction practices, and address student growth and understanding.
+This allows for differentiation for various learning styles and levels and ultimately helps improve student growth by providing steady feedback.

 What are your favorite digital formative assessment tools?
 I'm always looking for new resources.
 Share in the comments!